azrim/ShadowBox/README.md

 3. Decrypt locally to reveal your rewards

 ### 6. Redeem Voucher
-If you received a voucher, use the redeem page to claim your tokens.
+If you received a voucher, use the redeem flow to claim your tokens:
+- The frontend calls the backend `/api/issue-voucher` route with your address and tier
+- The backend issues and redeems a signed voucher against the `Redeemer` contract
+- You then call `withdrawRewards()` from the dapp to pull SHBX tokens to your wallet

 ## 🔐 Privacy Guarantees